ds-wizard/guide/docs/more/self-hosted-dsw/faq-notes.rst

 ..
 NOTE::

-    The Sign up to the DSW Registry must be done by an admin.
-Once the admin signs up, data stewards can import and update templates from the DSW Registry.
+    The Sign up to the DSW Registry must be done by a user with permission to manage settings.
+Once the registry is connected, users with the relevant content permissions can import and update templates from the DSW Registry.

 Templates imported this way will have the :guilabel:`Update Available` badge when a new version is available in the Registry.